christopher-besch/cryptography/README.md

 `encryption` encrypts the input using one of the supported algorithms.
 To select the desired algorithm, the parameter `-a <algorithm name>` or `--algorithm <algorithm name>` shall be used.
-Each algorithms uses certain settings/keys.
+Each algorithm uses certain settings/keys.
-If a value for one of these settings is supplied as a console line parameter, only this value for this setting will be used.
+If a value for one of these settings is supplied as a command line parameter, only this value for this setting will be used.
 If the setting is not supplied, all possible values for this setting will be used in succession, returning multiple different ciphers.

 The input text can be supplied as the first parameter (otherwise the user has to input it later on).